Opioid Overdose Prevention/Naloxone (Narcan) Initiative

 What is an overdose “kit”?

 Overdose kits are a handy way to be prepared by having everything needed in one place.
-A bag of some sort is necessary to keep all the pieces together.
-The kit should include 2 doses of Naloxone (Narcan), 2 alcohol wipes for cleaning the injection site, a pair of gloves, and a set of instructions.
+A container of some sort is necessary to keep all the pieces together.
+The kit should include 2 doses of naloxone (Narcan), 2 alcohol wipes for cleaning the injection site, a pair of gloves, and a set of instructions.
 Some kits include other items, such as a Rescue Breathing mask.

 If you reverse an opioid overdose, congratulations!
-You can report this good news to the agency where the Naloxone (Narcan) was prescribed or can call the following number to report it. - Link pending
+You can report this good news to the agency where the naloxone (Narcan) was prescribed and/or email email@example.com

 Insurance may very well cover the cost of the prescription.
 You can check with your insurance company.
 If you have Husky C or Medicaid LIA, the cost is covered by these plans.

 Will naloxone (Narcan) work if the person overdosed on something other than an opioid